 Other acquisitions could also benefit DTH operators.
 One such acquisition is Skystream, a provider of encoding solutions.
 Skystream’s high-density switched digital video headends for MPEG-2/MPEG-4 AVC encoding and transcoding are used extensively by IPTV operators in Asia, Europe and the US.
 These solutions deliver lower cost, high-density solutions to cable and satellite operators and will be a valuable extension to Tandberg Television’s DTH head end systems and its MPEG-4 AVC HDTV compression solutions, Cooney said.

 The acquisition of Skystream has contributed a number of best-in-class technologies to Tandberg Television, and the satellite industry will benefit from this,” Cooney said.
-“Skystream’s z-band solution is being deployed for push satellite [video on demand] services from Moviebeam in North America. … Moreover, Skystream has a successful VSAT business which further extends our offering to the satellite industry.”
+“Skystream’s z-band solution is being deployed for push satellite services from Moviebeam in North America. … Moreover, Skystream has a successful VSAT business which further extends our offering to the satellite industry.”

 Skystream’s main product group is encoders for IPTV providers, Ole Jorgen Rod, a media equity analyst at First Securities, said in a research note.
 The company sells 65 percent of its encoders to satellite companies, while the remaining 35 percent sold to telcos.
 About 40 percent of the satellite business is related to DTH services.
 “While Tandberg TV has a strong position among tier 1 IPTV providers, Skystream’s strength is delivery of decent quality, low cost solutions to tier 2 and tier 3 customers,” he said.